Hunting for Truffles in Italy at Trattoria All’Angelo Near Vicenza, Italy

 We made our way to Trattoria All’Angelo, tucked away on the side of the mountain.
 It looked like something out of a movie—a rustic building with ivy creeping up the walls, a garden out back, and big wooden tables just begging to be gathered around.

-Mauro, who spent over a decade as an Executive Chef at the Ritz-Carlton in Canada, led us through a three-course menu that let our freshly found truffles shine.
+Mauro, who spent over a decade as an Executive Chef at the Ritz-Carlton in Canada, led us through a three-course menu that let our newly found truffles shine.
 The lineup:

 - Roasted Boneless Quail with Potato, Truffle Salad, and Grape Sauce